MicrosoftDocs/windows-dev-docs/windows-apps-src/networking/which-networking-technology.md

 ### Near field communications

 The [**Windows.Networking.Proximity**](/uwp/api/Windows.Networking.Proximity) API enables you to use near-field communications for apps that use proximity or tap with devices to enable easy data transfer.
-For more information about using this API, see [Supporting proximity and tapping](/previous-versions/windows/apps/hh465229(v=win.10)).
+For more information about using this API, see [Proximity and tapping](/previous-versions/windows/apps/hh465221(v=win.10)).

 ### RSS/Atom feeds